 1. Obtain a new license

 If the IP address of the application server is changing you will need a new license file.
-Please send a copy of the existing license file to our Customer Support Team along with the new IP address.
+Please send a copy of the existing license file to our Customer Support Team along with the private IP address of the new server.
 The license file can be found in the following location on the application server: [tomcat]\webapps\asset-bank\WEB-INF\classes\license.lic.

 2. Install the supporting applications on the new server